 And once seasoned and cooked, everyone at the dinner table is left with happy taste buds and tummies.

-Prepare This Dish in a Snap
+Prepare These Sweet and Sour Green Beans in a Snap

 Whether you’re an experienced chef or a beginner in the kitchen, my sweet and sour green beans recipe is simple to prepare!